JuanSierra99/wedeliver/README.md

 ### 1. Register Your Application

-> ⚠️ ensure that "set up Firebase Hosting" is enabled, we want to set that up immediately.
+> Ensure that "Set up Firebase Hosting" is enabled.
+This step is crucial as Firebase Hosting provides fast and secure hosting for your web application, allowing you to deploy and serve your static and dynamic content with ease.
+Enabling Firebase Hosting will also ensure that your web application is accessible to users on the web.

 ![image](./images/firebase-add-web-app.webp)